In the teachings of Islam, Zakat is considered an important duty of giving charity to those in need.

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 529)

-Hiqqa should be accepted from him along with two sheep if they were available or twenty Dirhams (one Durham equals about 1/4 Saudi Riyal) and whoever had to pay Hiqqa as Zakat and he had no Hiqqa but had a Jadha, the Jadha should be accepted from him, and the Zakat collector should repay him twenty Dirhams or two sheep; and whoever had to pay Hiqqa as Zakat and he had not got one, but had a Bint Labun (two-year-old she-camel),
+It should be accepted from him along with two sheep or twenty Dirhams.
+Whoever had to pay Bint Labun and had a Hiqqa, that Hiqqa should be accepted from him, and the Zakat collector should repay him twenty Dirhams or two sheep."

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 533)